yh009/mips_cpu/README.md

 * The Fetch Stage instantiates a multiplexor that determines the incoming PC to fetch from, the IF-stage pipeline state register, the instruction memory module that does the actual fetching from the input instruction file, and the add4 unit that handles the PC+4 functionality for normal program flow.
+The Fetch Stage also contains the Jump module.

 * The Decode Stage instantiates the ID-stage pipeline state register, the control unit for signals throughout the entire pipeline, the register module containing the register file, two multiplexors for determining forwarding in the Decode Stage, and a multipurpose adder that does some sign extending and left-shifting for the purpose of calculating branch targets.
+The Decode Stage also has a special Sign Immediate module for dealing with LUI instructions.

 * The Execute Stage instantiates the EX-stage pipeline state register, a multiplexor passing on the write-register to the next stage, two three-way multiplexors for the purpose of forwarding, a multiplexor determining the second ALU source operand, and the all-important ALU itself.
+There is also another multiplexor for dealing specifically with LUI instructions.

 * The Memory Stage instantiates the MEM-stage pipeline state register and the data_memory module that contains an implementation of a memory unit.

-* The WriteBack Stage instantiates the WB-pipeline state register and a multiplexor that determines the result to write to a register.
+* The WriteBack Stage instantiates the WB-pipeline state register and two multiplexors that determine the result to write to a register.

 * The Hazard Stage, as you would expect, instantiates the hazard unit, which acts very similarly to the control unit, but for hazard-specific signals.

-We tried to stick as close as possible to the module diagram provided in the problem writeup, and all additional modules are based upon it:
+We tried to stick as closely as possible to the module diagram provided in the problem writeup, and all additional modules are based upon it:
 ![Module Diagram](https://gitlab.bucknell.edu/klr020/CSCI_320_Project_2/raw/fbd90a5965a93114129811c5737044808993cf4a/harris_pipeline_mips_modified.png)